 Pedram Daneshgar, Postdoc, now at Monmouth University, N.J.

-SELECTED RECENT PUBLICATIONS AND DATASETS FROM THE WILSEY LAB:(Complete List).
+SELECTED RECENT PUBLICATIONS AND DATASETS FROM THE WILSEY LAB:(Incomplete List).

 * denotes a graduate student; ** a postdoctoral fellow

 Wilsey, B.J., Barber, K.* and L.M.
 Martin*.
 2014.
 Exotic grassland species have stronger priority effects than natives regardless of whether they are cultivated or wild genotypes.
 New Phytologistin press

 Polley, H.W., Derner, J.D., Jackson, R.B., Wilsey, B.J. and P.A.
 Fay.
 2014.
 Impacts of climate change drivers on C4 grassland productivity: scaling driver effects through the plant

 Wilsey, B.J., **Daneshgar, P.P., Hofmockel, K. and H.W.
 Polley.
 2014.
 Invaded grassland communities have altered stability-maintenance mechanisms but equal stability compared

 *Martin, L.M., Polley, H.W., **Daneshgar, P.P., Harris, M.A. and B.J.
 Wilsey.
 2014.
 Biodiversity, photosynthetic mode, and ecosystem services differ between native and novel ecosystems.